CorneelM21/Haptic-Interfaces-Parkinson-Tremor/README.md

 ## 1. Introduction
 *The medical context:* In current medical practice, Parkinson's disease-induced resting and action tremors present a significant challenge, severely impacting patients' quality of life and their ability to perform activities of daily living (ADLs) such as drinking or eating [1], [2].
 It also has a large distressing impact on their social abilities and mental health, even in early-stage PArkinson's disease.

 *The haptic advantage:* Haptic technology offers a multi-modal advantage by addressing both the physical and cognitive requirements of Parkinson's disease rehabilitation.
 Physically, active mechanical damping systems can dynamically counteract involuntary resting and action tremors in real-time, providing targeted resistance that dampens pathological oscillations without impeding a patient's voluntary motor intents [4].
-Cognitively, haptic components can be simulated inside immersive virtual reality (VR) spaces to provide a safe, repeatable environment where patients practice essential activities of daily living (ADLs)—such as pouring liquids—without the real-world frustration or mess of failure.
+Cognitively, haptic components can be simulated inside immersive virtual reality (VR) spaces to provide a safe, repeatable environment where patients practice essential activities of daily living (ADLs)—such as pouring liquids—without the real-world frustration or mess of failure [6], [7].

 By proposing a decoupled architecture where the physical exoskeleton (EduExo) and the virtual training software (Meta Quest 3 and Unity) operate entirely independently, this project actively fosters the key facilitators of AT adoption [3].
 This modularity lowers patient stress, minimizes hardware dependency, and aligns directly with individual user preferences and comfort, allowing the training system to serve as an accessible, non-stigmatizing assistive tool.

+This simple system also allows patients to exercise without the need of a doctor, which supports the reduction of clinical pressure [5].

 *Existing solutions and gaps:* The WOTAS project already proved the possibility to suppress tremors using a robotic exoskeleton [4].
 It shows that applying internal forces, so called haptic resistance, at the tremor frequency is a valid control strategy.
+Although it worked, the fact that this solution is too bulky, heavy and expensive were constantly returning points is users feedback.

 ## 2. Supplies (Bill of Materials)
 To ensure full reproducibility, below is the comprehensive list of components required to build this prototype: